Webs of stars or how to triangulate free sums of point configurations: Application: Fano polytopes

 Before we continue let us recall the state of the art in the enumeration of triangulations of some point set $P$.
 The most successful general method starts out with computing one triangulation, say $\Delta$, of $P$, e.g., a \emph{placing triangulation}, obtained from the beneath-and-beyond convex hull algorithm.
 The second step, which is much more demanding, is to apply a purely combinatorial procedure to obtain all triangulations of $P$ which are connected to $\Delta$ by a sequence of local modifications known as \emph{(bistellar) flips}.
 The algorithm is described in \cite{PfeifleRambau:2003} and implemented in \topcom~\cite{TOPCOM}.
 In general, this method will not enumerate all triangulations of $P$ but rather only the regular ones along with those connected to a regular triangulation by a sequence of flips.
 Except for the naive, i.e., computationally intractable, approach by combinatorial enumeration from all subsets of maximal simplices there is no general method known which produces the entire set of all triangulations of any given point configuration, including the non-regular ones.

 It is important that \topcom's flip algorithm can take symmetries into account.
 The group of invertible linear maps which fixes a finite point configuration also acts on the set of all its triangulations. \topcom can be given a set of generators of a group as input in addition to the point set; it then produces only one triangulation per orbit of the induced action.
 Our example is highly symmetric: the group of linear symmetries of $\DP(4)$ has order $240$, while the group of linear symmetries of $\DP(2)$, which is a dihedral group, has order $12$.
 It follows that our point configuration $\DP(2)\oplus\DP(4)$ of $17$ points in dimension six admits a group of order $12\cdot 240=2880$, and it turns out that this is also the entire group of linear symmetries.
-Yet, with standard hardware of today, it seems to be next to impossible to determine the set of triangulations of $\DP(2)\oplus\DP(4)$, even just up to symmetry: After nine days worth of CPU time our \topcom computation stopped since it reached the imposed memory limit of 26 GB, without arriving at the result.
+Yet, with standard hardware of today, it seems to be next to impossible to determine the set of triangulations of $\DP(2)\oplus\DP(4)$, even just up to symmetry: After nine days worth of CPU time our \topcom computation stopped since it reached the imposed memory limit of 26 GB, without arriving at the result. \footnote{\emph{Note added in proof.} After this paper was submitted, Lars Kastner used the new parallelized implementation \texttt{mptopcom} (\url{https://polymake.org/doku.php/mptopcom}) to find the number of regular triangulations of~$\DP(2) \oplus \DP(4)$ to be 144\,110.
+The total number of triangulations remains unknown.}